kamil5b/go-ptse-monolith/docs/WORKER_IMPLEMENTATION.md

 ## Conclusion

-Complete worker support infrastructure is now integrated into the go-modular-monolith.
+Complete worker support infrastructure is now integrated into the github.com/kamil5b/go-ptse-monolith.
 Developers can:

 1. **Choose a backend** via feature flags and configuration
 2. **Define tasks** in module-specific worker packages